rntlqvnf/rntlqvnf.github.io/_pages/main/hobbies.md

     }
 </style>

-This page serves as a structured map of my hobbies.
+This page serves as a structured map of my pursuits.
 Each section links to a dedicated Instagram account for the full visual diary, followed by curated links to specific milestones and favorite moments.

 <div class="hobby-section">
     <div class="hobby-header">